 What does RVH in goaltending stand for?

-It means Reverse, Vertical, Horizontal.
-This relates to a goalies leg positioning on the post.
+The RVH, as far as goalies are concerned, stands for Reverse Vertical Horizontal.
+Reverse Vertical Horizontal relates to a goalies leg positioning on the post.
 The acronym “RVH” stems from “Vertical Horizontal”, which meant a goalies post side leg was vertical, inside leg horizontal.
 Reverse simply means the opposite.

 If you’re following closely, that means the post side leg is tightly sealed on the ice (not vertically positioned as in the VH) with the inside leg acting as a pivot.